sadoyan/aralez/README.md

 - Uses Pingora under the hood for efficiency and flexibility.
 - Designed for edge proxying, internal routing, or hybrid cloud scenarios.
-- WebSocket upgrade support is fully automatic.
+- Transparent, fully automatic WebSocket upgrade support.